adishegde/dotfiles/README.md

 I wasn't in the habit of mentioning the sources at the time and so I apologize if content has been copied without due credit.

 Also everything might not work out of the box.
+All the configurations are for MacOS with an iTerm2 but should work in most Linux OS.

 ## Tmux